emmett-framework/emmett/docs/orm/models.md

 If you don't specify a type for the `Field` class, and create an instance directly, it will be set as *string* as default value.

-Using the right field type ensure the right columns types inside your tables, and allows you to benefit from the default validation implemented by weppy.
+Using the right field type ensure the right columns types inside your tables, and allows you to benefit from the default validation implemented by Emmett.

 Validation
 ----------